cdapio/cdap-apps/Netlens/README.rst

 Overview
 --------

-The Netlens application analyzes network packets to provide insights on traffic statistics and detects anomalies in the traffic patterns.
-Primary features:
+The Netlens application analyzes network packets to provide insights on traffic statistics, and detects anomalies in traffic patterns.
+The primary features are:

-* Use real-time raw network packets data as a data source
+* Uses real-time raw network packet data as a data source
-* Provide real-time statistics on overall traffic with breakdown by source IPs
+* Provides real-time statistics on overall traffic with a breakdown by source IP

-  - Identify source IPs that originate most traffic
+  - Identifies source IPs originating the most traffic
-* Detect at real-time anomalies in traffic patterns
+* Detects anomalies in traffic patterns in real-time

-  - Use different combinations of network packet attributes, e.g. detect unusual increase in UDP traffic originated from particular source IP
+  - Uses different combinations of network packet attributes, e.g. detects an unusual increase in UDP traffic originated from particular source IP
-* Allow drilling down into detected anomalies details for inspection
+* Allows drilling down into detected anomalies' details for inspection
-* Provide overview of traffic stats and anomalies stats for selected source IP
+* Provides an overview of traffic stats and anomaly stats for a selected source IP

-Example output of the application can be seen on the following screenshots.
+Sample output of the application can be seen on the following screenshots.

 *Dashboard View*